 After you have completed training at auto body repair technician schools in Virginia, the next step would to seek employment.
 Licensing and certifications are not required in Virginia, but a certification from the National Institute for Automotive Service Excellence could help further your career.

 If you plan to restore or work on specific makes and models of vehicles, you may be able to obtain certification through that manufacturer's program.
 You will need to obtain an auto repair business license through the state if you intend to open your own business, but you do not require a professional certification.

-Listed below are metro areas ranked by the popularity of jobs for Automotive Body Repairers relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Automotive Body Repairers relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.

 2019 Occupational Employment Statistics and 2018-28 Employment Projections, Bureau of Labor Statistics, BLS.gov